zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 Param *-m* set a program mode.
 Possible program execution modes:
 * exec - normal execution,
-* debug - debugging mode, you need to run *VMPROTECT-Debugger*.
+* debug - debugging mode, you need to run *VirtualMachineObfuscationPoC-Debugger*.

 Param *-p* describe a path to a file with a compiled code to execute.

-Example usage of *VMPROTECT* below.
+Example usage of *VirtualMachineObfuscationPoC* below.

 ```ascii
 VMPROTECT.exe -m exec -p ./example-SumAndPrint